MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 > [!NOTE]
 > This process occurs after the Payment Vouchers have already been created.
 This will cause a break in the payment vouchers sequence in the system but will not harm anything.

-**Payables Management Minimum Check setup:**
+#### To set up Payables Management Minimum Check

 1. This tool modifies existing features within Microsoft Dynamics GP.
-To activate the new functionality that this tool offers, simply mark the second check box next to PM Minimum Check from the Professional Services Tools Library menu.
+To activate the new functionality that this tool offers, simply mark the second check box next to **PM Minimum Check** from the Professional Services Tools Library menu.
 Close the window.

-2. When opening the Select Payables Checks window, the title bar of the window will display the current settings for the minimum check amount.
+2. When opening the **Select Payables Checks** window, the title bar of the window will display the current settings for the minimum check amount.

-3. To change the Minimum Check amount, choose Additional \>\> Set Minimum Check Amount.
+3. To change the **Minimum Check** amount, choose Additional \>\> Set Minimum Check Amount.
 The Minimum Select Check Amount window will appear.

 4. Enter the new minimum check amount in the Minimum Check Amount field.